xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 sudo apt update && sudo apt upgrade -y
 ```

-Doing this ensures you have the latest patches for the 25.10 release.
+Doing this ensures you have the latest patches for the 26.04 release.

+**Note on 26.04 LTS**: While Long Term Support (LTS) versions prioritise stability, running on Apple Silicon is an evolving target.
+Early adopters should expect minor bugs in the first few weeks.

 ## Issues